Bravehearts National Management Board is made up of individuals with a vast range of skills and experience.

-Angelo has been admitted as a Legal Practitioner of the Supreme Court of Queensland and High Court of Australia since 1991.
+Angelo is a Director at Ferguson Cannon Lawyers.
+He has been admitted as a Legal Practitioner of the Supreme Court of Queensland and High Court of Australia since 1991.
 He holds both a Bachelor of Laws and a Master of Laws from Queensland University of Technology as well as a Graduate Diploma in Business Administration (Executive) from the Mt Eliza Business School.

-Angelo studied for his Bachelor of Laws whilst serving as a Police Officer in the Queensland Police Service.
-Whilst a member of the Queensland Police Service, Angelo served in a number of areas, including within the Juvenile Aid Bureau, as a Lecturer at the Police Academy, and as a Police Prosecutor.
+Angelo started his career as a Police Officer in the Queensland Police Service (QPS) and studied for his Bachelor of Laws whilst serving with the QPS.
+During his 11 years with the QPS, Angelo served in a number of areas, including within the Juvenile Aid Bureau, as a Lecturer at the Police Academy, and as a Police Prosecutor.

 Since his admission as a Legal Practitioner, Angelo has worked in the private sector, in the public sector (including as a Senior Lawyer with the Australian Securities & Investments Commission for some 7 years) and in the not-for-profit sector (as General Counsel with CareFlight (Qld) Limited for some 4 years).